 The Ellen Macarthur Foundation: Circular Economy.
 All ages. https://ellenmacarthurfoundation.org/

-We have developed an introductory audit tool for Secondary Schools that provides an introduction and information on Sustainable Development.
-It offers the opportunity to audit whole school and curriculum approaches to Sustainable Development and a pathway to develop an action plan.
+This is an introductory audit tool for Secondary Schools to provide an introduction and information on Sustainable Development.
+It introduces a way to audit whole school and curriculum approaches to Sustainable Development and a helps to describe a pathway to develop an action plan.
 This can be used as a Teacher led activity or as a collaborative activity including all stakeholders including Students.